 Penrith to Workington - Service X4, X5

 Runs from Penrith bus station via Penrith railway station to Keswick, and then continues to Cockermouth and Workington.
-It also services the villages of Threlkeld, Thornthwaite, Bassenthwaite and Embleton.
+It also services the villages of Threlkeld, Thornthwaite, Bassenthwaite, Embleton and the Lakes Distillery.

 The Honister Rambler - Service 77, 77A